 The Chest provides assistance with food for those Webster residents in need.
 All items are donated by Webster businesses, churches, schools, scout troops and individuals.
 The Food Cupboard is open by appointment and the individual is asked to provide proof of Webster residency and the reason they are in need.
 All items provided through the food cupboard are made possible by the generous donations of Webster residents & businesses and are available at no cost.

 Shirley Miller was the Community Chest benefit's counselor for almost three decades.
 During those years, Shirley became the most visible part of the Community Chest working with those who most needed assistance.
-Each year the Webster Community Chest awards two scholarships, one for each High School.
-These Seniors have performed significant community service.
+Each year the Webster Community Chest awards scholarships in Shirley's memory to Webster seniors.
+These seniors have performed significant community service.

-The 2012 Shirley Miller Award winners are Rachel Mills from Webster Schroeder and Joseph Johnston from Webster Thomas.
+The 2016 Shirley Miller Award winners are Patrick Marsh & Phoebe Huang from Schroeder and Nathan Riek from Thomas.
+(Same order in picture)

 The Webster Community Chest provides summer camp scholarships to children in Webster families that qualify.
-These scholarships are available for the Fun Camp programs offered through Webster Parks & Recreation.
+These scholarships are available for a week of camp at the Bay View Y..